Mount Limbara: History

+Cold War communications center

-On the top of the massif, a NATO U.S. Air Force Communications Relay Station and a Carabinieri barracks were located.
+On the top of the massif, a NATO U.S. Air Force Cold War Communications Relay Station and a Carabinieri barracks were located.
+Six original antenna dishes remain.
 Today it is used as a telecommunications center for the Italian Air Force and a heliport for the Servizio Antincendi.
 It is also the location of all the major TV relay stations of West Sardinia.